The World’s Richest Man

-A man’s wealth has to be measured more than in a bank account.
-So should it be progeny?
+A man’s wealth has to be measured by more than a bank account.
+So should the measure be progeny?
 Consider Father Abraham—he was blessed to be the father of many nations.
 By his seed, we have been blessed with life.
 But surely, it cannot be the number of children one spawns.
 That route could take us into all kinds of mindless welfare routes.

 True riches—what does it equal?
-The answer I hope is all too obvious—lives transformed.
-Who was, and is the greatest transforming agent of all time?
+The answer, I hope, is all too obvious—lives transformed.
+Who was, and is, the greatest transforming agent of all time?
 Jesus.
 No other person can claim the impact on this world.
-Cities, nations and cultures have been influenced by his life.
-Countless millions have confronted his claims and submitted to his simple claims.
+Cities, nations, and cultures have been influenced by his life.
+Countless millions have been confronted by his claims and submitted to their simplicity.